 If you can make living in your property easy for your prospective millennial renters, you’ll have an edge against competitors.
 Don’t miss out on the best tenants because you refuse to update your processes.
 Time is money, and like you, your millennial tenant doesn’t want to see money going down the drain.

 If you think all these points of advice only cater to millennials, think again.
-In the long run, improving your property by adding the features mentioned above or bettering your processes by updating your systems or automating where you can will help you ultimately attract the best tenants — millennials or not.
+In the long run, improving your property by adding the features mentioned above or bettering your processes by updating your systems or automating where you can help you ultimately attract the best tenants — millennials or not.